ReisenhoferJ/ReisenhoferJ/README.md

-- 👋 Hi, I’m @ReisenhoferJ
+-Hi, I’m @ReisenhoferJ.
-- 👀 I’m interested in webdevelopment
+-I’m interested in web development.
-- 🌱 I’m currently learning the very basic of the HTML and CSS
+-I’m currently learning the basics of the front-end web development.

 <!---
 ReisenhoferJ/ReisenhoferJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.